-The owner called upon Design Unlimited for this exciting project due to our specialist knowledge of advanced lightweight materials and space saving solutions.
+The owner of this Magnum 70 called upon Design Unlimited with this exciting opportunity due to our specialist knowledge of advanced lightweight materials and space saving solutions.

 Baltic Yachts’ specialist Service & Refit team completed the implementation of this new lightweight interior for the high speed Magnum Marine 70, Pegasus, and the boat was officially handed back to her owner on April 26th 2018 in Palma, Mallorca.